MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/crm-data-upload.md

 9. In the **Custom fields (optional)** section, you can add any additional custom fields that Workplace Analytics was not able to map for you in the **System fields** section, and then map the applicable columns and other options accordingly.
 10. Select **Next**.
 11. On the summary page, confirm the file details, and then select **Submit**.
-12. The new upload will be listed in the Data Uploads section with a status of Validating, which might take a few minutes.
+12. The new upload will be listed in the **Data Uploads** section with a status of **Validating**, which might take a few minutes.
-13. When the status changes to Validated, Ready to process:
+13. When the status changes to **Validated, Ready to process**:
-    * If you have more CRM files to upload, select Upload and go back to Step 2 and repeat these steps until you’ve uploaded all the applicable CRM files.
+    * If you have more CRM files to upload, select **Upload** and go back to Step 2 and repeat these steps until you’ve uploaded all applicable CRM files.
-    * After all applicable CRM files are validated, select Turn on processing to save the data and get it processed in Workplace Analytics.
+    * After all applicable CRM files are validated, select **Turn on processing** to save the data and get it processed in Workplace Analytics.
 14. Other possible statuses and options:
     * **Processed** - this status means the data was successfully saved.
     * **Validation failed** - this status means the data couldn’t be validated because something went wrong with the upload.